-Unless you’re using a Floyd Rose Bridge, your strings will be held in place at the top by the tuning posts, and down by the bridge by way of an anchor.
+Unless you’re using a Floyd Rose Bridge, your strings will be held in place at the top by the tuning posts, and by way of an anchor near the bridge.
 The most common anchors are known as ball ends, which are in essence a small eyelet that the string is wrapped around.
-They are functional and work well in most applications.
+They’re functional and work well in most applications.

-Some manufacturers also make bullet end strings.
-These strings have a uniform conical shape that no matter which way the string is turned, the contact with the guitar is identical.
-This has benefits for tuning stability, especially on guitars with trem block systems as there is no opportunity for this type of anchor to get caught in the wrong position when using the tremolo arm, and also tonally, as they offer the most possible contact with the body of the guitar, allowing more of the string vibration to pass through into the wood.
+Some manufacturers also make bullet-end strings.
+These strings have a uniform conical shape, so no matter which way the string is turned, the contact with the guitar is identical.
+This has benefits for tuning stability, especially on guitars with trem block systems, as there’s no opportunity for this type of anchor to get caught in the wrong position when using the tremolo arm.
+Also tonally, they offer the most possible contact with the body of the guitar, allowing more of the string vibration to pass through into the wood.

 String winding has a huge effect on the tone of your guitar.
-The vast majority of electric guitar strings are round wound.
+The vast majority of electric guitar strings are roundwound.
 This means they use a cylindrical wire to wrap the largest strings.
-Using a round wire like this makes the strings more flexible which is very helpful for expressive playing styles, but it does introduce more areas for dirt and debris to accumulate, which can quickly deaden the tone.
+Using a round wire like this makes the strings more flexible, which is very helpful for expressive playing styles, but it introduces more areas for dirt and debris to accumulate, which can quickly deaden the tone.

 The other winding style is flatwound.
-With flatwound strings a wrap wire that has been flattened down is used, resulting in a completely smooth feeling string.
-They don’t suffer from string squeak, and they tend to have a longer lifespan than roundwound strings using the same materials.
+With flatwound strings, a wrap wire that’s been flattened down is used, resulting in a completely smooth-feeling string.
+They don’t suffer from string squeak and they tend to have a longer lifespan than roundwound strings using the same materials.
 Their tone is much warmer and softer than roundwound strings, and they’re usually preferred by jazz players.

-There is a lot to take in when it comes to electric guitar strings.
-Before making a choice, it’s good to know what style you want to play before committing to a purchase.
-The choice gets much easier if you have multiple guitars that you can dedicate to different styles, but if you’re limited to one instrument, you’re best off looking for a string that balances a little bit of everything that you’d like to play.
+There’s a lot more to choosing the best electric guitar strings than meets the eye.
+It’s always good to know what style you want to play before committing to a purchase.
+The choice gets much easier if you have multiple guitars that you can dedicate to different styles.
+But if you’re limited to one instrument, you’re best off looking for a string that balances a little bit of everything you’d like to play.